eetorres/fl_gleam/README.md

 $ patch -p0 < fltk-1.3.2-gleam-4.3.patch

-5) then compile it with make and run the example:
+5) then compile it

+$ make

+6) and run the test

-$ ./test/gleam
+$ ./test/unittests -s gleam

-6) enjoy....
+7) enjoy....